gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 It brought the Bit Scan Reverse (BSR) instruction that does exactly the same what we want to achieve by `Log2` using just a small fraction of CPU cycles.

 Chances are that your machine runs on a descendant of that influential CPU, be it AMD Ryzen or Intel Core.
-So how can we use the `BSR` instruction from .NET?
+So how can we use the low-level `BSR` instruction from high-level .NET?

 This is why `Gapotchenko.FX.Runtime.CompilerServices.Intrinsics` class exists.
 It provides an ability to define intrinsic implementation of a method with `MachineCodeIntrinsicAttribute`.
 Let's see how: